 Mortgage offer timelines and validity

-In such cases, it's essential to communicate with the lender about extending the offer's validity.
+In such cases, you must communicate with the lender about extending the offer's validity.
 Some lenders may accommodate extensions, while others might require a re-application.
 Being proactive about these timelines helps avoid last-minute financial hiccups.

 Understanding the contract terms